oracle-samples/oracle-timesten-samples/kubernetes/timesten-operator/README.md

         1 row found.
         Command>

-5. Insert a new row into the **TESTAB** table.
+5. Insert a new row into the **TESTTAB** table.
 Note that the connection is in 'autocommit' mode so there is no need to commit the insert.
 Exit from ttIsql:

         Command> insert into testtab values (2, 'Row 2');
         1 row inserted.